Piper Perabo: Personal life

 In 2013, Perabo became engaged to New Zealand director and writer Stephen Kay; they married on July 26, 2014, in New York City.
-Perabo is stepmother to Kay's daughter.
+Perabo is stepmother to Kay's daughter, Lilli.

 Perabo has been close friends with actress Lena Headey since they starred together in the 2005 films The Cave and Imagine Me & You.
 She speaks fluent French, advocates for LGBT rights and women's political leadership, and serves on the advisory board of VoteRunLead.
 She is part owner of Employees Only, a Prohibition-themed bar in the West Village, that opened in 2005, and Jack's Wife Freda, a SoHo restaurant that opened in 2012.

 Political activism

 In 2018, Perabo was arrested for protesting Brett Kavanaugh's Supreme Court confirmation hearing.

 She was also arrested in November 2019 while attending one of Jane Fonda's weekly climate change protests.

 Perabo endorsed Elizabeth Warren in the 2020 Democratic Party presidential primaries and regularly uses her Twitter and Instagram accounts to advocate for voter registration and voter education.
 She has encouraged followers to seek out VoteRiders to learn more about Voter ID requirements.

 Perabo is an advisory board member for The Hometown Project, a non-profit organization that works to help elect candidates in local races.

 Perabo endorsed Kamala Harris in the 2024 United States presidential election.